High-risk · Article 6 · Annex III

 GuidelineEU

-EU Guidelines for Providers and Users of High-Risk AI Systems
+EU Guidelines for High-Risk AI Systems

-The Commission has published draft guidelines on classifying AI systems as high-risk under the AI Act.
-Based on stakeholder feedback, they aim to facilitate compliance with obligations.
-The guidelines are non-binding but will guide enforcement.
-A consultation process runs until 23 June 2026.
+The Commission has published draft guidelines clarifying the classification of AI systems as high-risk under the AI Act.
+Based on stakeholder feedback and Member State inputs, the non-binding guidelines support enforcement.
+A targeted stakeholder consultation runs until 23 July 2026.

 Source: European Commission